nickk2002/Movies-Script-Helper/README.md

 2.Navigate to the created folder `cd Movies-Script-Helper`

+3.Install requirements `pip install -r requirements.txt`

-3.Run the movie handler with desired arguments
+3.Run the movie handler with desired arguments `py movie_handler.py`

 Arguments:

 `-dir=directory_name` to set the directory of movies